IFYates/Booksmart/README.md

 - Cache icons to local storage and serve from there first

 # Future possible features
+- "Welcome" screen for fresh start, with suggested options
+- Main options to sidebar instead of modal
 - Open folder as tab group
+- "Open tabs" to individual window groups
   - Save all open tabs as group
 - Folder description (visible)
 - Improved edit UI
 - Use browser history to suggest URL on bookmark creation